FAQ's Regarding COVID-19 and the Summer of 2021 at Camp

 What will testing and self-quarantine requirements be for the campers and staff?

-Staff will be required to self-quarantine for 10 days prior to arriving at camp, self-monitor for symptoms, and receive a negative test result within the last 72 hours prior to coming to camp.
-If available all staff will be required to be vaccinated.
+Staff will be required to avoid gatherings and practice safe physically distancing for 10 days prior to arriving at camp, self-monitor for symptoms, and receive a negative test result within the last 72 hours prior to coming to camp.
+All staff will be required to be vaccinated.
 Staff will also be tested systematically throughout the summer.

 What other hygiene and facility modifications will you be implementing?